-The AJP also acknowledges the need to address systemic factors which negatively affect mental health, such as inequality, economic stress, housing, violence, animal cruelty, environmental destruction, and the climate emergency.
+The Animal Justice Party (AJP) also acknowledges the need to address systemic factors which negatively affect mental health, such as inequality, economic stress, housing, violence, animal cruelty, environmental destruction, and the climate emergency.

 Refocus the mental health system with greater emphasis on prevention, early intervention, and community-based services so that support for mental health is normalised and part of a broader health care system available to everyone.